In January 2001, blackberries, boysenberries, blueberries, raspberries, and other berries were planted by Master Gardeners.

 Drip irrigation was then installed and an 8 inch layer of mulch was applied.

 Most of the blueberries grown here are the Southern Highbush type because they have been hybridized to be more heat tolerant and to require less winter chilling.
 Northern Highbush blueberries are the most widely planted blueberry in the northern U.S., but generally require 800 chilling hours for proper dormancy.
-There are two Northern Highbush blueberry varieties at the far end of the berry patch that are doing well in our mild winters and hot summers.
+There are some Northern Highbush blueberry varieties at the far end of the berry patch that are doing well in our mild winters and hot summers.